-Prior to the Everest Expedition, Bear Grylls, also a Karate Black Belt, spent three years with the British Special Air Service (21 SAS).
-What makes his story even more remarkable is that during this time he suffered a free-fall parachuting accident in Africa where he broke his back in three places.
+Before the Everest Expedition, Bear spent three years with the British Special Air Service (21 SAS).
+During his SAS service, he suffered a free-fall parachuting accident in Africa where he broke his back in three places.

 Bear’s first book, ‘Facing Up‘, went into the top-10 best seller list, and was launched in the USA titled, ‘The Kid who climbed Everest‘.
 Worldwide, this book has touched people through its enduring honesty, courage and humility.

-On the back of the success of the Foreign Legion Documentary, Bear was commissioned to present 15 x 1-hour programmes for a TV Series called ‘Man Vs Wild‘ on Discovery Channel Worldwide, plus also an 8-part TV Series for Channel Four titled ‘Born Survivor: Bear Grylls‘.
-These feature Bear being parachuted in to some of the most inhospitable deserts, jungles and mountains on earth and showing what you need to do to survive!
+Due to the success of the Foreign Legion Documentary, Bear was commissioned to present 15 x 1-hour programmes for a TV Series called ‘Man Vs Wild‘ on Discovery Channel Worldwide, plus also an 8-part TV Series for Channel Four titled ‘Born Survivor: Bear Grylls‘.
+These feature Bear being parachuted into some of the most inhospitable deserts, jungles and mountains on earth and showing what you need to do to survive!

 A realisation that the qualities needed for effective leadership can be learnt.
-That real leader’s inspire a feel-good factor around them; you want to be with them regardless.
+That real leaders inspire a feel-good factor around them; you want to be with them regardless.
 That we all perform better when we are appreciated and encouraged and valued.
-That leader’s think bigger, and differently.
-They inspire those around them to go that little bit further, to perform that little bit better, and feel that little bit stronger.
+That leaders think bigger, and differently.
+They inspire those around them to go that little bit further, to perform that little bit better and feel that little bit stronger.

 That we all have our own Everest’s in our lives.
 Bear’s story is really about applying those simple qualities that kept him alive and that helped him become one of the few, or as is often said, “one of the ‘lucky’ on Everest.”
 It’s a story about knowing that the harder we try and the more of our heart we put into things, the luckier we all become.

 That each of us is special and have that strength to reach our own summits.

-If Bear made it to the top of the physical world, despite the horrendous odds, statistics, pitfalls, and even a broken back in three places only two years earlier…then we too can reach the highest peaks in our lives.
+If Bear made it to the top of the physical world, despite the terrible odds, statistics, pitfalls, and even a broken back in three places only two years earlier…then we too can reach the highest peaks in our lives.